-It’s easiest to get around downtown by public transit and on foot.
+Good to know It’s easiest to get around downtown by public transit and on foot.
 To save money on public transit single fares, buy a TTC Day Pass, either in person at a subway station or via the TTCconnect app on your smartphone (available for Android and iPhone).
 Passes are $12.50 each and they’re good for unlimited travel for one day.
 On Saturdays, Sundays and statutory holidays only, a single day pass covers one adult and up to five youths (aged 13 to 19), or two adults and up to four youths (13 to 19), or two adults.
 Kids 12 and under always ride for free.

 Many attractions in Toronto sell tickets online (sometimes with discounts), so visit their websites.
 It’s also a good idea to check opening hours, as some venues are closed or have shorter hours on certain days of the week.